Derivatives of Feynman-Kac Semigroups: Kernel Estimates

 where $m \geq n$ is a constant (see \cite{Lott}).
 Denoting by $p^h_t(x,y)$ the density of the diffusion with generator $L$, with respect to the weighted Riemannian measure $e^{h}dy$, it follows, as explained in the proof of \cite[Theorem~1.4]{XDLi}, that if $\Ric_{m,n} \geq -\kappa$ for some $\kappa \geq 0$ then there exists a positive constant $C\equiv C(\kappa,m,T)$ such that

 for all $x,y,z \in M$ and $t \in (0,T]$.
 Assuming $V$ is bounded, it follows that the same inequality holds for the integral kernel $p^{h,V}_t(x,y)$ of the semigroup $P^V_tf$, since

 by the Feynman-Kac formula.
-It is thus a simple matter to derive from Theorems \ref{thm:nonlocformone}, \ref{thm:nonlocformhalf} and \ref{thm:nonlocformtwo} estimates on the logarithmic derivatives of $p^{h,V}_t(x,y)$ by a standard argument based on Jensen's inequality (see \cite[Lemma~6.45]{Stroock2000}).
+We can therefore derive from Theorems \ref{thm:nonlocformone}, \ref{thm:nonlocformhalf} and \ref{thm:nonlocformtwo} estimates on the logarithmic derivatives of $p^{h,V}_t(x,y)$ by using Jensen's inequality (as in \cite[Lemma~6.45]{Stroock2000}).
 In particular, the assumptions of Theorem \ref{thm:nonlocformone} with $Z=\nabla h$ plus boundedness of $V$ and a lower bound on ${\Ric}_{m,n}$ imply the existence of a constant $C_1(T)$ such that

 for all $x,y \in M$ and $t \in (0,T]$.
 The details of this (for the case $h=0$) can be found in \cite{LiThompson}.
 Similarly, the assumptions of Theorem \ref{thm:nonlocformhalf} with $Z=\nabla h$ plus boundedness of $V$ and a lower bound on ${\Ric}_{m,n}$ imply for the Witten Laplacian $\Delta_h := \frac{1}{2}\Delta + \nabla h$ the existence of a constant $C_2(T)$ such that